Pacers’ Caris LeVert has successful surgery to remove cancerous growth; team expects full recovery

 “We were able to find something that could help this kid and give him a better and clean prognosis for the rest of his life,” Pacers’ president of basketball operations Kevin Pritchard said during a media session several days after the trade was completed.
 “It’s an incredible story, and it’s something we don’t take lightly.”

-A star at Michigan, where he helped the Wolverines to the national championship game in 2013, the 6-foot-6 LeVert was selected by the Pacers 20th overall in the 2016 draft, but was traded with a second-rounder to the Nets in exchange for forward Thaddeus Young.
+A star at Michigan, where he helped the Wolverines to the national championship game in 2013, the 6-foot-6 LeVert was selected by the Pacers 20th overall in the 2016 draft but was traded with a second-rounder to the Nets for forward Thaddeus Young.
 The recent trade brings LeVert’s NBA journey full circle and gives the Pacers arguably a better fit than Oladipo did with star teammates Malcolm Brogdon and Domantas Sabonis.

-Indiana will have to wait an unspecified period of time to see that fit on the court and LeVert does not see any wisdom in rushing his recovery.
+Indiana will have to wait an unspecified period of time to see that fit on the court, and LeVert does not see any wisdom in rushing his recovery.

 “To me, the most important thing is to get my body healthy and make sure I live a long life,” he said last week.
 “I’m not really looking at that [basketball] side of things right now.
 Obviously, I want to play as soon as possible.
 I’m a competitor.
 I love to play the game.
-But I think health wise, that’s the most important thing.

-“As far as timeline, we’ll figure that out in the future, but right now we just don’t have those answers.”
+But I think health-wise, that’s the most important thing.
+As far as timeline, we’ll figure that out in the future, but right now we just don’t have those answers.”

 Over his first four seasons in Brooklyn, LeVert showed steady improvement, raising his scoring and rebounding averages every year.
 He has a history of injuries, particularly to his feet, going back to his time at Michigan.